 Examples of gifts from generous supporters that have advanced health initiatives at ASU:

-- Funding from the Florence Ely Nelson Presidential Endowed Chair helped the Biodesign Institute’s Dr. Charles Arntzen develop the ZMapp vaccine, which saved the lives of two American Missionaries who contracted Ebola in West Africa in 2014.
+- Funding from the Florence Ely Nelson Presidential Endowed Chair helped the Biodesign Institute’s Professor Charles Arntzen develop the ZMapp vaccine, which saved the lives of two American Missionaries who contracted Ebola in West Africa in 2014.
 When taken to scale, ZMapp could rid the world of this deadly virus.

-- Dozens of donors have provided nearly $8 million in endowed scholarship support for students in the College of Nursing & Health Innovation, alleviating financial burden for high-achieving students with a passion for providing care to others in their time of need.
+- Dozens of donors have provided nearly $8 million in endowed scholarship support for students in the Edson College of Nursing and Health Innovation, alleviating financial burden for high-achieving students with a passion for providing care to others in their time of need.

 - Benefactors inspired by the collaboration between Arizona State University, a world-class academic institution, and the Mayo Clinic, the internationally renowned leader in health care delivery, have provided philanthropic investments that will lead to a Phoenix branch of Mayo Clinic School of Medicine, opening in 2017.

 Invest in Health @ ASU!
 Find out how your support can make a difference.

 Contact Eric Spicer, senior director of development for Health at ASU, at firstname.lastname@example.org or 480-965-7546.